Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 - androgen steroid use

-In males, levels of SHBG start low in puberty.
-They become stable in adulthood.
-Then, as a man ages, SHBG levels rise.
-This may be related to higher levels of testosterone during puberty and lower levels of testosterone as a man ages.
+As a man ages, SHBG levels rise.
+This may be related to higher levels of testosterone production during puberty and lower levels of testosterone production as a man ages.

-Research has shown women with polycystic ovary syndrome (PCOS) may have low SHBG levels due to higher-than-normal testosterone levels.
+Women with polycystic ovary syndrome (PCOS) may have low SHBG levels and tend to have insulin resistance, obesity, and excess androgen production.

-Research also suggests that low SHBG levels in adult women may be a marker for developing type 2 diabetes.
+Research also suggests that low SHBG levels in adult women may be a marker for predicting the development of type 2 diabetes.
 Low SHBG levels also go along with being overweight.

 SHBG tests usually aren’t part of a routine checkup.
 Your doctor might order it:

-- if you have symptoms of abnormal SHBG levels, hypogonadism, or androgen deficiency
+- if you have symptoms of abnormal SHBG levels, hypogonadism, or any other type androgen deficiency

 - if total testosterone test results don’t provide a complete picture